 But, how do you reverse physical tightness and accelerate the process of regaining the flexibility you might have lost over the years?

 There’s plenty of information available online; but after over 11 years of research and practice, I’ve realised a lot of flexibility training info is confusing and misleading.

 Most people I talk to, who experience tightness somewhere in their body, want to learn how to get flexible fast, so they can experience more ease in their body, each day.

 Let’s not go too fast, or you may get yourself into a pickle.

 You can significantly accelerate your progress though.
 That’s why I created the Embodied Flexibility course – so you don’t have to make all the mistakes I did.

-— While we’re on the topic of flexibility in the office, what’s your favourite strategy to keep moving, even if you have a job that requires you to sit?
-Write your answer by making a comment below.
+While we’re on the topic of flexibility in the office, what’s your favourite strategy to keep moving, even if you have a job that requires you to sit?
+Type your answer in the comments section below.